Docspell can notify on specific events and it can run queries periodically and notify about the result.

 Notification can be configured per user: go to User profile → Notifications.
 You can choose between webhooks and two periodic queries.
 Webhooks are HTTP requests that are immediatly executed when some event happens in Docspell, for example a tag was added to an item.
 Periodic queries can be used for running queries regularly and get the result sent as message.

 Both require to first select a channel, for how the message should be sent.
+This can be done in User profile → Notification Channels.

 Channels are means to deliver a message.
 Currently, docspell supports these channels: